 A snack to bring to school, a snack after school, a snack between activities, a snack before sports, a snack after sports…let’s face it, your child eats a lot of snacks!
 And while I am all for minimizing mindless snacking, active, growing children and teens really do need substantial snacks to keep them going.

 But if you are like many parents, you may feel like your child could use some new, healthful go-to snacks.
-It’s easy to get in the habit of buying and packing the same snacks, often processed or sugary ones.
+It’s easy to get in the habit of buying and packing the same snacks.

-A healthful snack should provide complex carbohydrates, a little protein, a little fat, and be minimally processed.
+A nourishing snack should provide complex carbohydrates, protein, and fat.
 Here are 30 healthful snack ideas–hopefully at least some of them will appeal to your family.